 Table of Contents

 Have you ever attended a disc dog tournament?
 The agility and boundless energy of those flying canines are inspiring.
 Do you think your dog has what it takes to enter a competition?
 Or are you just looking for a fresh outlet for your dog’s restlessness?
-Dog frisbees not only provide exercise and stimulation for your dog, they entertain and involve you, increasing the bond you share with your furry family member.
+Dog frisbees not only provide exercise and stimulation for your dog, but they also entertain and involve you, increasing the bond you share with your furry family member.

 First, a little clarification.
 Just as with Q-tips, ketchup, and baby powder, the word “frisbee” is trademarked to one company (Wham-O).
 However, since “flying disc” doesn’t roll off the tongue, frisbee fell into everyone’s general vocabulary.
 So while brands have to use other descriptions, most people refer to them as dog frisbees.
 (This is also why tournaments use the description “disc dog” – no copyright infringement)